-Parent(s) or legal guardian(s) shall receive progress reports of students enrolled in bilingual, ESL, or English language services programs in the same manner and frequency as progress reports are those sent to parents or legal guardians of other students enrolled in the district.
+Parents shall receive progress reports of students enrolled in bilingual, ESL, or English language services programs in the same manner and frequency as progress reports are sent to parents of other students enrolled in the district.

-The Superintendent or designee will provide for the maximum practical involvement of parent(s) of ELLs Parent(s) or legal guardian(s) of students of limited English proficiency will be offered opportunities for involvement in the development and review of program objectives and dissemination of information to and from the district Boards of Education and communities served by the bilingual, ESL, or English language services education programs.
-A school district that implements a bilingual education program shall establish a parent An advisory committee on bilingual education shall be formed with of which the majority membership will be being parent(s) or legal guardian(s) of students of limited English proficiency of ELLs.
+The Superintendent or designee will provide for the maximum practical involvement of parent(s) of ELLs in the development and review of program objectives and dissemination of information to and from the district Boards of Education and communities served by the bilingual, ESL, or English language services education programs.
+A school district that implements a bilingual education program shall establish a parent advisory committee on bilingual education of which the majority membership will be parents of ELLs.